gilbarbara/react-spotify-web-playback/README.md

 ### Client-side only

+This library requires the `window` object.
-If you are using an SSR framework, you'll need to use a [dynamic import](https://nextjs.org/docs/advanced-features/dynamic-import) to load the player.
+If you are using an SSR framework, you'll need to use a [dynamic import](https://nextjs.org/docs/advanced-features/dynamic-import) or a [Client Component](https://beta.nextjs.org/docs/rendering/server-and-client-components#client-components) to load the player.

+## Spotify Token

+It needs a Spotify token with the following scopes:

+- streaming
+- user-read-email
+- user-read-private
+- user-read-playback-state (to read other devices' status)
+- user-modify-playback-state (to update other devices)

+If you want to show the Favorite button (💚), you'll need the additional scopes:

+- user-library-read
+- user-library-modify

+Please refer to Spotify's Web API [docs](https://developer.spotify.com/documentation/web-api/) for more information.

+> This library doesn't handle token generation and expiration.
+You'll need to handle that by yourself.

 ## Props